Wessel Marine Park

 Dhimurru Indigenous Protected Area and Wessel Marine Park lie in a hotspot for ghost nets.
 Nets from Arafura Sea fisheries get washed into the Gulf of Carpentaria during the monsoon season before being blown onto the coast by south-east trade winds during the dry season.

-Dhimurru, Yirralka and Gumurr Marthakal rangers are actively involved in ghost net management.
+Dhimurru, Yirralka and Gumurr Marthakal rangers are actively involved in ghost net management – including as part of the Parks Australia Ghost Nets Initiative.

 Click on the map below to see what you can do in the Wessel Marine Park.